 - 3/4 cup milk

-- In a mixing bowl, combine 2 cups of biscuit mix (Bisquick, etc.) with 3/4 cup milk.
+In a mixing bowl, combine the biscuit mix with the milk.

-- When your stew is nearly ready to serve, drop tablespoons of the dumpling mixture over the top of the simmering stew.
+When your stew is nearly ready to serve, drop tablespoons of the dumpling mixture on top of the simmering stew.

-- Cook over low heat (gentle simmer) for 10 minutes, uncovered.
+Cook over low heat at a gentle simmer for 10 minutes, uncovered.

-- If you have leftovers, keep the dumplings with the stew and refrigerate.
-You can ladle a serving into a bowl to reheat in the microwave.
-While some bread doesn't do well in the microwave, dumplings usually microwave well, although they may be a bit soggy rather than fluffy.
+If you have leftovers, keep the dumplings with the stew and refrigerate.
+Ladle a serving into a bowl to reheat in the microwave.
+While some bread products don't do well in the microwave, dumplings usually turn out fine, although they may be a bit soggy rather than fluffy.

-- You can add dried herbs or grated cheese to the batter for more flavor.
-Rosemary or sage may go well with chicken stew, and cheddar is a perfect addition to both beef and poultry recipes.
+You can add dried herbs or grated cheese to the batter for more flavor.
+Rosemary or sage will go nicely with chicken stew, and cheddar is a perfect addition to both beef and poultry recipes.